 One small banana

-Mix the ragi millet in the same way as said in the 2nd recipe.
+Mix the ragi millet in the same way as said in the second recipe.
 After cooling, grind to a smooth paste.
 Add a banana, and grind again.
-Add a tsp of ghee.
+Add a teaspoon of ghee.
 Banana gives a natural sweetness to it.

 2 tbsp of lentils (green gram/yellow lentils/red lentils, etc.)